Did you get a weird message from your own number? Here's what to know.

 Verizon customers have reported getting what appears to be a spam text message sent from their own phone number.
-The wireless carrier said Tuesday it is investigating the issue.
+Reports say the link takes the user to a Russian TV website.

 As posted in a Verizon community forum, the text message reads "Free Msg: Your bill is paid for March.
 Thanks, here's a little gift for you" followed by what appears to be a link made up of seemingly random characters.